 - A research based case scenario that the student has encountered during their clinical or didactic learning experience.

 - A professional ethics based scenario that the student has encountered during their clinical or didactic learning.

 The essay must describe and discuss the ethical theories and values that were used in the decision making process and address relevant state laws relating to the case (if applicable).
-The essay must be submitted in a publishable quality format.
+The essay must be submitted as a Word document or a PDF.
 Each school or college of optometry is permitted to submit only one essay through the assigned award coordinator for their school.
 A committee of the ASCO Ethics Educators SIG (Special Interest Group) will make the selection of one national recipient.
 The award will consist of a plaque and a cash award of $1,000.

 Clinical Ethics Award Recipients

 Ryan Yuan (SCCO – Class of 2020) His winning essay, “Ethics of Ocular Pain Management,”will be published in an upcoming issue of Optometric Education.